Kim So-yeon: Career

 In March 2019, Kim returned to small screen with the KBS weekend drama Mother of Mine.

 In 2020, she starred in the SBS TV series The Penthouse: War in Life, playing the role of a wicked but famous soprano and musical school director.
 Kim compared the role to her famous villain role in All About Eve 20 years earlier, commenting "The goal for this drama is that when people think of a female villain, they think of Cheon Seo-jin, just like how Heo Young-mi was remembered."
 The series drew a peak viewership rating of 28.8% nationwide, and was renewed for 2 more seasons, where Kim reprised her role.
-Additionally, Kim won the Award for Best Actress – Television at the 57th Baeksang Arts Awards and the Grand Prize (Daesang) at 2021 SBS Drama Awards.
+Additionally, Kim won the Award for Best Actress – Television at the 57th Baeksang Arts Awards and the Grand Prize (Daesang) (Note: A Daesang, which translates to "Grand Prize", is the highest honor given out at South Korean award ceremonies.) at 2021 SBS Drama Awards.

 In 2023, Kim made a special appearance in the SBS drama Taxi Driver 2 playing the role of the organization's first deluxe taxi driver.
 She was cast as the female lead for the tvN drama Tale of the Nine Tailed 1938 alongside actor Lee Dong-wook.
 She made a special appearance as "Ryu Hong-joo" for the SBS drama The Escape of the Seven.

 In 2024, Kim was cast for the JTBC drama A Virtuous Business, as a housewife who sells adult products.